omomani/ExpediaHotelOffersAssignment/About.md

   **.Net Core framework, and how to create cross platform applications using .net **And all the above done in one day as I was engaged in heavy workload in my work during the assignment given time.

-Note: I will be able to resubmit my website after I manage to rebuild it using .net core and hosting it on Heroku, but this needs more time as I mentioned before and I can do it during the weekend.
+Note: I will be able to resubmit my website after I manage to rebuild it using .net core and hosting it on Heroku, but this needs more time as I mentioned before and I can work on it during the weekend.

 Regards,
 Osama Momani,